LuuunodotXD/NetRoot-Linux/README.md

-# NetLinux – Minimal Linux System
+# NetRoot Linux – Minimal Linux System

-NetLinux is a lightweight, bootable Linux system built from scratch.
+NetRoot Linux is a lightweight, bootable Linux system built from scratch.
 It includes just the essential components to run a functional shell with networking.

 ## Requirements